-The good news is that this health condition can be successfully treated by an experienced vein specialist.
-Because of the specialized training required, though, choose a vein doctor who has undergone the required education, such as Dr. Dmitry Gorelik at the Varicose Vein Center in New York City.
+The good news is that venous ulcers can be successfully treated by an experienced vein specialist.
+Because of the specialized training required, though, choose a vein doctor who has undergone the required education, such as Dr. Dmitry Gorelik at the Varicose Vein Center of New Jersey.

 Causes of Venous Ulcers

-Poor circulation is the main cause of the problem, but anything that impedes your circulation —like smoking or deep vein thrombosis development —can lead to an ulcer.
-Other common causes include:
+Poor circulation is the main cause of venous ulcers, but anything that impedes your circulation —like smoking or deep vein thrombosis development —can lead to an ulcer.
+Other common causes of venous stasis ulcers include: